hannahcasper/jira-glue/README.md

 ### How to Configure the AWS Glue Service

 * Register this newly created project in [acmdb-data](https://github.com/konciergeMD/acmdb-data).
 * Two dummy `script_test.py` and `script_prod.py` files have been created as part of the cookiecutter under folder `job_scripts`.
 Please modify them for your use case.
-All ETL scripts should be added to this folder.
+All ETL scripts should be added to this folde.
 Please refer to [AWS Glue Programming](https://docs.aws.amazon.com/glue/latest/dg/aws-glue-programming.html) to learn more about the programming for glue.
 * The `template.yml` file can be modified to add additional AWS resources if it is needed by the aws glue service.
 * Git init the newly created project locally.
 Create a new repository in github.
 Push your project to github.
 * Enable the CI and pipeline in shippable.